tnowak22/e50/rpi/README.md

 Since we are automating the process of data collection, we want to take advantage of this ability to run the script on the Raspberry Pi without user intervention/ authentication.

 To generate a pair of ssh keys, on the remote user's machine run the `ssh-keygen` command.
+On Windows, this can be done through the command line or powershell.
 Go through the prompts that follow.
 I would recommend renaming the file to be something descriptive.
 Leave the passphrase prompt blank.
 Once complete, the ssh public and private keys will have been created and stored in the supplied directory.
 On Windows, ssh keys are typically stored in `C:\Users\<username>\.ssh`.&#x20;

-To make use of the ssh-key, we need to transfer the ***public key*** to the *server*, in this case the *Raspberry Pi*.
+To make use of the ssh-key, we need to transfer the ***public key*** to the *server*, in this case the Raspberry Pi.
 On Linux, ssh keys are stored in `/home/user/.ssh`.
 Transfering the file can simply be done by copying the file over using a USB drive.
 If the Raspberry Pi is connected to a Windows PC using *gadget mode*, this can also be done using the following command:

 ```bash
 scp C:\Users\<username>\.ssh\ssh-public-key.pub pi@raspberrypi.local:/home/pi/.ssh